visforvali/eng201-oer/_pages/alt-grading.md

 | 14 pts | You can add 1/3 of a letter grade to your final course grade. |

 If you don't need to use your points or have unused points at the end of the semester, you can also DM me to add them to the mutual aid pool, to be redistributed to the whole class (TBD based on total mutual aid points).

+> ###### Save Yourself from Panicked Exaggeration!
+> Don't forget: an actually failing grade is an F; this isn't the same as a grade that isn't an A or B aren't the same!